earthly/earthly/docs/ci-integration/overview.md

 #### Git

 If you plan to build any private, or otherwise secure repositories, `git` will need to be configured to have access to these repositories.
-Please see the [`git` documentation for how to configure access](https://git-scm.com/docs/gitcredentials).
+Please see our [documentation for how to configure access](../guides/auth.md#git-authentication).

 #### Docker

 Like `git`, `docker` also needs to be configured to have access to any private repositories referenced in the `Earthfiles` you want to build.
-Please see [`docker`'s documentation for how to log in](https://docs.docker.com/engine/reference/commandline/login/), and our examples for pushing to many popular repositories.
+Please our [documentation for how to log in](../guides/auth.md#docker-authentication), and our examples for pushing to many popular repositories.

 If your private registry can use a [credential helper](https://docs.docker.com/engine/reference/commandline/login/#credential-helpers), configure it according to your vendor's instructions. `earthly` can also make use of these to provide access when needed.
 If you need help configuring `docker` for use with Earthly, see our [guides on configuring many popular registries](https://docs.earthly.dev/docs/guides/configuring-registries) for details.